polterguy/magic/README.md

 * [Purchase closed source license for $50](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W5AG4JZE2TL98)

-Notice, without a closed source license, your code automatically becomes Open Source, and you'll have to provide a link to your own source code from any website(s), and/or application(s) that are consuming your Magic web API.
+Notice, without a closed source license, your code automatically becomes Open Source, and you'll have to provide a link to your own source code from any website(s), and/or application(s) from where you are consuming your Magic web API.
 With a closed source license, you can create closed source code, and you don't have to provide a link to neither me, nor your own source code.

-You might also probably find me slightly more helpful and friendly in case you [require help or support](https://github.com/polterguy/magic/issues), if you can show me somehow that you have purchased a closed source license.
+You might also probably find me slightly more helpful and friendly in case you [require help or support](https://github.com/polterguy/magic/issues), if you can show me somehow that you have purchased a closed source license - In addition to that you get that warm and fuzzy feeling of having contributed to my Champagne budget.